 - Standardize the EFMP experience across installations and military branches, as recommended by the GAO

-- Ensure that EFMP families and families with special needs and/or chronic conditions are given priority regarding scheduling health appointments after relocation and colocated childcare
+- Ensure EFMP families and families with special needs and/or chronic conditions are given priority regarding scheduling health care appointments after relocation and colocated child care

 - Enhance warm hand-offs of EFMP families from one duty station to the next